Sheldon Mac: BCM Gravelines-Dunkerque (2021)

 On December 5, 2021, Mac signed with BCM Gravelines-Dunkerque of the LNB Pro A.

 Cleveland Charge (2022)

 On January 1, 2022, Mac was acquired by the Cleveland Charge via returning player rights.

 Stockton Kings (2022)

 On January 28, 2022, Mac was traded to the Stockton Kings, in exchange for the rights of Dwayne Sutton.

-Atléticos de San Germán / Gigantes de Carolina (2022–present)
+Atléticos de San Germán / Gigantes de Carolina (2022)

 On April 9, 2022, Mac signed with Atléticos de San Germán of the Puerto Rican BSN, averaging 22.2 points and 4.6 assists in five games.
 On May 2, he signed with Gigantes de Carolina.
 Overall, he averaged a league-high 24.4 points in the 2022 season.

+Gladiadores de Anzoátegui (2022)

+Mac signed with Gladiadores de Anzoátegui.
+In July 2022, Mac guided the Gladiadores to their first-ever SPB championship, and was named the Grand Final MVP following his performance in the Grand Final against Guaros de Lara.
+Mac averaged 21.4 minutes, 14.6 points, 3.6 rebounds, 2.4 assists per game while shooting 55% from the field and 46.1% from three-point range.

+Osos de Manatí (2023–2024)

+On April 24, 2023, Mac signed with the Osos de Manatí of the Baloncesto Superior Nacional, averaging 22.4 points, 4.9 rebounds, 4.1 assists and 1.1 steals which included a 60-point game.
+On March 29, 2024, he re-signed with Manatí.

+Santeros de Aguada (2024)

+On May 17, 2024, Mac signed with the Santeros de Aguada of the Baloncesto Superior Nacional after leaving Manatí.

+San Miguel Beeermen (2024)

+In September 2024, Mac signed with the San Miguel Beermen of the Philippine Basketball Association to replace Jordan Adams as the team's import for the 2024 PBA Governors' Cup.
+However, he only played one game as the team brought back Adams.